Aug 212016

 Fitting the bellows to the forge air duct.

-A fortuitous visit to a recreated Shangaan village in the south of Zimbabwe at Malilangwe, demonstrates how the people made iron tools, implements and weapons of war.
-Here are some images demonstrating the methods used to work iron on a rudimentary basis.
+A fortuitous visit to a recreated Shangaan village in the south of Zimbabwe at Malilangwe, was set up to demonstrate how the people made iron tools, implements and weapons of war in ancient times.
+Here today are some images demonstrating the methods used to work iron on a rudimentary basis.

 Pumping-the-Bellows-Wildmoz.com